 Blessed with abundant natural scenery and quaint surroundings, Honnemardu is a tiny village that offers water sports adventures activities.
 The village is also quite close to Jog falls and its splendid scenery makes it an ideal location to plan picnic, along with loved ones.
 The already lush and cool ambiance becomes all the more inviting in the monsoon season.
 Overlooking the backwaters of River Sharavathi, this village offers opportunities for bird watching, trekking and camping.

 Honnemardu is also a heaven for bird watching enthusiasts.
 On the banks of the river, camping can also be arranged.
 The place boasts of varied exotic flora and fauna, camping and exciting trekking trails.

-Home to architectural wonders that are listed under UNESCO World Heritage Site, Hampi is the best place to relax and savor the beauty of architecture, once you get fed up of from your routine work.
+Home to architectural wonders that are listed under UNESCO World Heritage Site in India, Hampi is the best place to relax and savor the beauty of architecture, once you get fed up of from your routine work.
 Hampi is replete with archeology and history, which can be best be explored between November and February.
 The former seat of the Vjayanagar Empire, everything about Hampi is grand.

 Hampi has over 100 monuments, built during the reign of various rulers.
 Though most of these temples and other structures are in ruins but there grandeur is less in no way.
 The place looks like an open museum.
 Virupaksha temple is the major attraction here.

 Located on the Panvel-Eddapally highway, Maravanthe is a serene village with a beautiful beach, enveloped by calm surroundings.
 An ideal getaway from the hustle-bustle of the city, this place has picturesque views of the nature.
 Fondly known as the Virgin beach, this clean beach has white sands and wonderful natural splendor.
 Do not forget to binge on local delicacies, prepared using authentic recipes.
 Maravanthe beach memorable sunset views.